haosmos/Natours/README.md

 # natours
-Adaptive landing page using sass architecture "7-1", BEM-metodology.
+Adaptive landing page using sass architecture <a href="https://sass-guidelin.es/#the-7-1-pattern">Pattern"7-1"</a>, BEM -methodology, and some cool animations.